hedge0/IVSplinesLib/README.md

 ## Usage

 After installation, you can perform interpolations using the library.
-Here’s a quick example:
+Here's a quick example:

 ```python
 import numpy as np